Differentiating $L_\infty$ groupoids: Representability of the tangent functor

-\begin{remark} The non-canonical isomorphism in Theorem \ref{thm:ker-p} of the infinitesimal data of a Lie $n$-groupoid $X_\bullet$ to the tangent object \eqref{eq:tan-cx} depends on a choice of compactible connections on $TX_k$ and $T\Horn{k}{0}(X)$, and the isomorphism \eqref{eq:hk-iso}, for $k=2, \dots, n$.
+Lemma~3.9 is the key technical input used to repair the combinatorial gap mentioned in the introduction. \begin{remark} The non-canonical isomorphism in Theorem \ref{thm:ker-p} of the infinitesimal data of a Lie $n$-groupoid $X_\bullet$ to the tangent object \eqref{eq:tan-cx} depends on auxiliary choices: namely a choice of compatible connections on $TX_k$ and $T\Horn{k}{0}(X)$, together with the isomorphism \eqref{eq:hk-iso}, for $k=2, \dots, n$.
 The connections on different levels can be independent.
-This is the case even when $X_0$ is a point.
-Notice that choosing a splitting of an N-manifold depends on some choices of splitting of a certain short exact sequence on each $\ge 2$-level (see \cite[Eq.~(2) Theorem 1]{BoPo13}).
-But here provide explicitly and geometrically what these choices are in our case. \end{remark}
+We need these data even when $X_0$ is a point.

+By contrast, the differentiation of Lie groups and Lie 2-groups to Lie algebras and Lie 2-algebras is canonical and does not involve any choice of connection.
+Accordingly, in the pointed case, one expects the dependence on connections to disappear and the identification in Theorem~\ref{thm:ker-p} to admit a canonical form.
+This expectation is confirmed in recent work of Rogers~\cite{rogers:2025} for Lie $\infty$-groups.

+For general base manifolds $X_0$ and $n\ge 2$, however, we expect connection data to remain unavoidable.
+Conceptually, passing to an N-manifold requires the choice of a splitting, and such a splitting depends on choices of splittings of certain short exact sequences at each level $\ge 2$; see \cite[Eq.~(2) in Theorem~1]{BoPo13}.
+Our contribution is, at minimum, to make these choices explicitly, thereby rendering the resulting isomorphism in Theorem~\ref{thm:ker-p} concrete and geometric, even though it is not canonical. \end{remark}

+We can now state the following Corollary: \begin{cor} The tangent object $\mathbb T(X_\bullet)$ of a Lie $n$-groupoid $X_\bullet$ carries the structure of a Lie $n$-algebroid. \end{cor}